hkravi18/AEM-API/README.md

 ## Features

 - User can registration and authentication securely
+- User can create transactions
-- User can create and get useful statistics about their personal transactions
+- User can get useful statistics about their personal transactions
 - Uses JWT for authentication

->*DATA SANITATION*: Since Prisma is used for this project, data sanitation is already managed by Prisma psql queries
+>*DATA SANITATION*: Prisma is used for this project, data sanitation is already managed by Prisma psql queries

 >*DATA RETRIEVAL*: UserId and CreatedAt fields are used in index which make date wise range querying transactions more more efficient

+## Development Features
+- Custom Error handling is done for errors
+- Eslint is used for linting and for finding errors with standard rules
+- Prettier is used for code formatting
+- Lint-staged is used for running prettier and eslint on all changed files in each commit
+- Husky is used to provide git hooks for pre-commit and pre-push
+- Helmet is used to enhance API security by setting various HTTP headers

 ## Technologies Used